pralab/AdversarialPruningBenchmark/README.md

 - Unify all state_dicts into one single resnet and vgg class.
 - Make HOFMN try different configs, and add it to the benchmark print function and issue template
 - Change links to PRALAB or whatever...(I mean also in the README (e.g., the issue reference))
-- Add benchmark function, and add something to handle normalization (simply, be sure that each model when declared has a parameter normalization set accordingly)